Clinical Dating Guide

 The Illusion of Low Stakes

-The Cost of Emotional Limbo
+The Cost of Chronic Uncertainty

 While a situationship claims to be "low pressure," it actually generates a massive amount of chronic psychological stress.
-Because there are no defined rules, your brain is in a constant state of hyper-vigilance.
-You cannot express perfectly normal relationship frustrations—like being annoyed that they didn't text you all weekend—because you technically "aren't together."
-You suppress your needs to keep the peace, slowly eroding your self-esteem and self-trust.
+Because there are no defined rules, your brain is in a constant state of hyper-vigilance, scanning for signs of abandonment or interest.

 How to Exit the 'Almost' Zone

-To break free, you must institute a strict boundary.
-Say, "I've really valued our time together, but I am looking for a committed relationship.
-Since we are looking for different things, I need to step away."
 It is terrifying to walk away from a connection you care about, but it is the only way to clear the energetic space in your life for a partner who is actually thrilled to call you theirs.
+Real love requires the bravery to be "all in."

 Tired of the Toxic Cycle?